 Welcome.
 Here's the place where modding your favorite game can be possible, and supported by a nice and warm community.
 Here you will find resources which will help you to develop your projects faster.
 Additionally you can show off your projects and share with a growing community, even be part of the Blizzard Modding Network, which aims to gather all the projects and clans around this game.

-Categories: Jass Scripting,World Editor (WE) Add on or plugin
+Categories: Jass Scripting,Specific WE Module as a Standalone App,World Editor (WE) Add on or plugin

 This system provides users with helpful utilities with regards to creation of illusions as well as the manipulation of many of their aspects.
 With this system, you can now create illusions of any type as easily as creating units.
 This even allows you to create permanent illusions.
 Read the script hea...